yellowmessenger/documentation/cookbooks/How-Tos.md

 Once changes are made, can upload the table in CSV format back on the same page using 'Upload' button.

-**Note** : When willing to add single record without downloadig and uploading, basically without making a fuss.
+**Note** : When willing to add single record without downloading and uploading, basically without making a fuss.
 Click on ‘Add Record’ and you can add one record at a time.
 ![how to make changes](../img/howtos/database/edit.gif)